sercanparker/AppiumSampleLogin/README.md

 There three different scripts which are config.js, fail_login_test.js and success_login_test.js.
 Config file has only one configuration object which represents configuration settings about application and device.
-Please read the documentation. (https://appium.io/docs/en/about-appium/getting-started/?lang=en) success_login_test.js represents our positive test with valid login credentials, of course, these cridentials are simple to be more clear to understand UI test automation easly. fail_login_test.js includes our negative test with invalid login credentials.
+Please read the documentation. (https://appium.io/docs/en/about-appium/getting-started/?lang=en) success_login_test.js represents our positive test with valid login credentials, of course, these cridentials are simple to be more clear to understand UI test automation easly. fail_login_test.js includes our negative test with invalid login credentials. <br />
 Java version : https://github.com/sercanparker/AppiumSampleLoginJava